ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 2. If there is no [.config](tools/config) file in the local kernel directory such as `compile-kernel/kernel/linux-5.4.170`, the file will be automatically copied from template.

-3. Currently, compiling the kernel under the `Armbian` system is the best choice, and it is highly recommended.
-When compiling the kernel under the `x86_64` environment, the Armbian system will be automatically downloaded, and the `uInitrd` file will be generated through chroot.
-After the kernel is compiled, it will be automatically packaged into 6 kernel files according to the organization of the kernel files shared by `unifreq` and stored in the `compile-kernel/output` directory.
+3. After the kernel is compiled, it will be automatically packaged into 6 kernel files according to the organization of the kernel files shared by `unifreq` and stored in the `compile-kernel/output` directory.
 These kernel files will be automatically cleared from the system compiled with the current kernel.
 If you want to install on the current Armbian system, you can enter the corresponding kernel directory such as `compile-kernel/output/5.4.170` and execute the `armbian-update` command to install the kernel.
 The `headers` files in the kernel is installed in the `/use/local/include` directory.

 4. If a kernel with the same name such as `5.4.170-meson64-dev` is already installed in the current `Armbian` system, the compilation will automatically stop, because the local kernel file with the same name will be deleted during packaging, which will cause the system to crash.